User0149/Competitive-Programming-Leaderboard-Bot/README.md

     1. `discordBotClientId`, storing the bot's application ID, found under `General Information` on the Application Settings page.
     1. `mongoUsername`, storing the username for your MongoDB cluster.
     1. `mongoPassword`, storing the password for your cluster.
+1. Install dependencies and start the bot
+    1. Run `pnpm install` to install all dependencies.
     1. Run `pnpm deploy-commands` to deploy slash commands for the bot.
     1. Run `pnpm start` to start the server.
 The bot should now be online!